MichaelGr/scully/README.md

-Hİ, this is a "Hello, world!" type driver code.
+Hi, this is a "Hello, world!" type driver code.

 It creates a char driver, which prints "Hello, world!" when read.
 It doesn't have write or seek functionality.